Kagamine/Docs/mvc/views/tag-helpers/intro.rst

 - Tag Helpers don't own the element they're associated with; they simply participate in the rendering of the element and content.
 ASP.NET `Web Server controls <https://msdn.microsoft.com/en-us/library/7698y1f0.aspx>`__ are declared and invoked on a page.

 - `Web Server controls <https://msdn.microsoft.com/en-us/library/zsyt68f1.aspx>`__ have a non-trivial lifecycle that can make developing and debugging difficult.

-Web Server controls allow you to add functionality to the client Document Object Model (DOM) elements by using a client control.
+- Web Server controls allow you to add functionality to the client Document Object Model (DOM) elements by using a client control.
 Tag Helpers have no DOM.

-Web Server controls include automatic browser detection and some have the ability to pass events from a nested control (such as a button in a table) to the container control.
+-Web Server controls include automatic browser detection and some have the ability to pass events from a nested control (such as a button in a table) to the container control.

 - Multiple Tag Helpers can act on the same element (see `Avoiding Tag Helper conflicts <http://mvc.readthedocs.org/en/latest/views/tag-helpers/authoring.html#avoiding-tag-helper-conflicts>`__ ) while you typically can't compose Web Server controls.